horker/templateengine/README.md

 -a---- 2017/12/29     17:36    252 c.txt
 ```

-First, a simple `dir` in a template yields the following result:
+First, a simple `dir` call in a template yields the following result:

 ```PowerShell
 PS>Invoke-TemplateEngine '<% dir %>'
 a.textb.txtc.txt
 ```

-This is because each FileInfo object is converted into a string by the ToString() method (which produces `a.txt` and so on), and no formatting is done including insertion of whitespaces.
+This is because each FileInfo object is converted into a string by the ToString() method (which produces `a.txt` and so on), and no formatting is done including insertion of newlines or spaces.

 If you want to format an output, put code explicitly to do so: